 The Pennsylvania Amish believe that community harmony is threatened by secular values such as individualism and pride, which permeate the modern world.

+So, where did the Pennsylvania Amish come from?
 Members of this conservative Christian faith came to Pennsylvania in the early 18th century to escape persecution in Europe for their Anabaptist beliefs.
 The Pennsylvania Amish community in Lancaster County is the oldest and largest Amish community in the United States, numbering about 30,000.
 The population has more than doubled in size in the past 20 years.

 Pennsylvania Amish History